MMC Benefits Handbook

 Payment forms

-Retirement or termination of employment with the Company and all affiliated employers on or after age 55
+Retirement or termination of employment with the Company (including in the event of Disability)

 You may elect: